-Like other marine mammals, manatee cannot stay under water indefinitely.
-They come up for air on an average of every three to five minutes, but can stay submerged for as long as twenty.
+Like other marine mammals, manatees cannot stay underwater indefinitely.
+They come up for air on an average of every three to five minutes but can stay submerged for as long as twenty.
 The moss on their back is actually algae and is usually eaten by small fish.

-The manatee grace us with their presence in the natural spring waters of Florida every winter around November through March, as the coastal and river waters drop with colder temperatures.
+The manatee graces us with their presence in the natural spring waters of Florida every winter around November through March, as the coastal and river waters drop with colder temperatures.